AsherTeo/Financial-Loan-Analytics/README.md

 If you want to explore further or experiment with the GUI, feel free to check out the script labeled **Gradio.ipynb**.

-## Conclusion (Top 5 Feature's Importance)
+## Top 5 Importance Features
 1) **Profitability Analysis:(Power BI)**

-   The analysis highlights the following features with the most significant impact on profitability:
+    **Top Numerical Features**

-   1) Total Payment
+   1) Total Payment(Correlation: 0.577):
+     Total repayment plays a crucial role in our loan profitability.
+It's essential to select borrowers wisely, and leveraging predictive modeling can help identify those likely to repay.

-   2) Installment
+   2) Installment(Correlation: 0.196):
+     While not as impactful as total payment, the consistency and affordability of installment payments are vital for financial stability.

-   3) Loan Amount
+   3) Loan Amount(Correlation: 0.135):
+     Regardless of its size, the loan amount significantly influences financial outcomes, emphasizing the need for careful loan sizing strategies.

+    **Top Cateogtercak Features**

-   4) Term
+   4) Term:
+     Shorter loan terms show potential to boost profitability.
+Offering additional options with shorter terms, such as 24 or 48 months, can cater to diverse borrower needs.

-   5) Grade
+   5) Grade:
+      Borrower risk, determined by their grade, is correlated with loan performance.
+Lower-risk borrowers typically lead to better financial results.

 2) **Loan Performance Analysis: (Machine Learning)**

-   The Loan Performance Analysis revealed the following key features that significantly impact loan performance:
+   The Loan Performance Analysis revealed the following key features using XGB that significantly impact loan performance:

    1) Loan Amount (12.76%):
       The amount of the loan is a significant factor, indicating that larger or smaller loan amounts may affect performance.